ctb/titus-blog/src/2018-communicating-outside-consortia.md

 Authors: C. Titus Brown
 Summary: It's hard enough to keep people inside informed...

-I've always been disparaging of big collaborations, because it seems like they rarely communicate with the outside world well - this is particularly true of interim (not-yet-publishable) results and software.
+I've often been disparaging of the community efforts of big academic collaborations, because it seems like they rarely communicate with the outside world well - this is particularly true of interim (not-yet-publishable) results and software.
 Over the years I've evolved a theory that big consortia are so busy communicating within that they have no energy for communicating without.
 This robs the larger scientific community of insight and scientific results in a way that I feel like smaller collaborations do not - you could probably come up with "communication per $$", or something, as a metric, and I bet large consortia would show poorer numbers.

 I particularly admire open source communities here, because the communication is often so good (compared, at least, with consortia, or